best xppen drawing tablets

 With a staggering 96% Adobe RGB color gamut coverage, the Artist Pro 19 GEN 2 ensures that every hue, shade, and tone is rendered with unparalleled accuracy.

-Build quality is top-notch, A matte finish on the display reduces glare and reflections, and it’s responsive and silky smooth with zero parallax.
+Build quality is top-notch, A matte finish on the etched glass surface reduces glare and reflections, and it’s responsive and silky smooth with zero parallax.

-This tablet comes with two X3 Pro styli, one standard barrel and one slim pen, but the real bonus here is that the pens include a dedicated eraser button — a feature typically only seen with Wacom pro pens.
+This tablet comes with two high-precision X3 Pro styli, one standard barrel and one slim pen, which is a real bonus here.

-Hobbyists and amateurs looking for a large drawing tablet monitor under $600 can try XPPen Artist 22 Plus, which offers upmarket features for a low price.
+Hobbyists and amateurs looking for a large 22-inch drawing tablet monitor under $600 can try XPPen Artist Pro 22 (Gen 2), which offers upmarket features for a low price.

-The anti-glare screen technology ensures that users can work for extended periods without eye strain, making it ideal for the detailed work artists often engage in.
+The anti-glare etched glass screen ensures that users can work for extended periods without eye strain, making it ideal for the detailed work artists often engage in.

-Its X3 pro smart chip stylus, with 16K levels of pressure sensitivity and tilt support, offers a natural and responsive drawing experience, closely mimicking the feel of drawing on paper.
+Its X3 pro smart chip stylus, with 16K levels of pressure sensitivity, low 3g IAF, and tilt support, that offers a natural and responsive drawing experience, closely mimicking the feel of drawing on paper.

-With foldable stand support, artists can position the tablet at the perfect angle for their comfort, enhancing productivity.
+With foldable stand support, artists can position this bulky tablet at the perfect angle for their comfort, enhancing productivity.

-If you think 1080p FHD resolution is a bit low for a large 22-inch screen, you can try XPPen Artist Pro 22 (Gen 2), which has a higher 2.5k QHD resolution, giving sharper and more detailed visuals.
+If you think 1440p QHD resolution is a bit high for a large 22-inch screen, you can try XPPen Artist 22 Plus, which has a lower 1080p FHD resolution, at much cheaper price in same design.

 9. XPPen Artist Pro 24 (Gen 2)